 State and territory governments play a vital role in the quarantine continuum.
-The Biosecurity Services Group works in partnership with state and territory governments to address regional differences in pest and disease status and risk within Australia, and develop appropriate sanitary and phytosanitary measures to account for those differences.
+DAFF works in partnership with state and territory governments to address regional differences in pest and disease status and risk within Australia, and develop appropriate sanitary and phytosanitary measures to account for those differences.
 Australia's partnership approach to quarantine is supported by a formal Memorandum of Understanding that provides for consultation between the Australian Government and the state and territory governments.
-Depending on the nature of the good being imported or proposed for importation, Biosecurity Australia may consult other Australian Government authorities or agencies in developing its recommendations and providing advice.
+Depending on the nature of the good being imported or proposed for importation, DAFF may consult other Australian Government authorities or agencies in developing its recommendations and providing advice.

 As well as a Director of Animal and Plant Quarantine, the Act provides for a Director of Human Quarantine.
 The Australian Government Department of Health and Ageing is responsible for human health aspects of quarantine and Australia's Chief Medical Officer within that Department holds the position of Director of Human Quarantine.
-Biosecurity Australia may, where appropriate, consult with that Department on relevant matters that may have implications for human health.
+DAFF may, where appropriate, consult with that Department on relevant matters that may have implications for human health.

 The Act also requires the Director of Animal and Plant Quarantine, before making certain decisions, to request advice from the Environment Minister and to take the advice into account when making those decisions.
-The Australian Government Department of the Environment, Water, Heritage and the Arts (DEWHA) is responsible under the Environment Protection and Biodiversity Conservation Act 1999 for assessing the environmental impact associated with proposals to import live species.
-Anyone proposing to import such material should contact DEWHA directly for further information.
+The Australian Government Department of Sustainability, Environment, Water, Population and Communities (SEWPaC) is responsible under the Environment Protection and Biodiversity Conservation Act 1999 for assessing the environmental impact associated with proposals to import live species.
+Anyone proposing to import such material should contact SEWPaC directly for further information.

-When undertaking risk analyses, Biosecurity Australia consults with DEWHA about environmental issues and may use or refer to DEWHA's assessment.
+When undertaking risk analyses, DAFF consults with SEWPaC about environmental issues and may use or refer to DEWHA's assessment.